yentheng0110/tp/docs/team/kaboomzxc.md

 - <b>Contributions to the Developer Guide(DG):</b><br>
     - I made extensive contributions to the DG.
     - I added the following sections : "Table of Contents", "Appendix E: Instructions for Manual Testing".
-    - I also contributed to many other portions throughout the DG e.g. adding the fine line dividers between sections, formatting, proofreading, etc.
+    - I also contributed to many other portions throughout the DG e.g. adding the fine line dividers between sections, formatting, proofreading, etc. Updated "Command Summary Reference" Section, as and when it comes.
     - I did almost all the (revision v2) Diagrams seen in the DG.
-(Note, our v1 Diagrams were shared equally, for v2 the team worked on other tasks e.g. refactoring the codebase while I worked on the v2 Diagrams) <br>
+(Note, our v1 Diagrams were shared equally, for v2 the team worked on other tasks e.g. refactoring the codebase, while I worked on updating all the v2 Diagrams) <br>
     <br>
 - <b>Contributions to Team-Based Tasks</b>
     - Setting up of GitHub team Org and Repo.
-    - Fix Continuous Integration(CI) and Checkstyle issues.
+    - Fix Continuous Integration(CI) and Checkstyle issues throughout.
+Including helping to update teammate's JUnit as and when it comes.
     - Generating UG and DG PDF files and sending to group.
     - JUnit Testing.
 Tools : Integrated Mockito into our project.
     - Fixing Bugs, e.g. Fixing compile error [Issue#140](https://github.com/AY2425S1-CS2113-T10-2/tp/issues/140)
     - Discovered and Fixed a _very tricky elusive_ bug; whereby prefix "a/" (allergy) is a substring of "ha/" (home address), thereby causing wrong information to be parsed and being outputted. <u>Solved</u> by changing **"a/"** to become **"al/"**. <br>
+    - Fixed bugs identified by other students after the Practical Exam Dry-Run.
+    - Maintained the issue tracker.
     <br>
 - <b>Review/Mentoring Contributions</b>
     - I always try my best to be a meaningful and helpful teammate, being very active and responsive in tP throughout, engaging in discussions, suggesting solutions and improvements,